haocheng1995/haocheng1995.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate in [Section of Concrete Structures](https://www.tudelft.nl/citg/over-faculteit/afdelingen/engineering-structures/sections-labs/concrete-structures), [Department of Engineering Structures](https://www.tudelft.nl/citg/over-faculteit/afdelingen/engineering-structures), [Delft University of Technology](https://www.tudelft.nl/).

-A data-driven personal website
+I am a PhD candidate in [Section of Concrete Structures](https://www.tudelft.nl/citg/over-faculteit/afdelingen/engineering-structures/sections-labs/concrete-structures), [Department of Engineering Structures](https://www.tudelft.nl/citg/over-faculteit/afdelingen/engineering-structures), [Delft University of Technology](https://www.tudelft.nl/).
+I am a researcher and engineer in the field of non-destructive testing (NDT) and structural health monitoring (SHM), focusing spans a variety of SHM topics, including non-linear elastodynamics in compressible solids, body wave scattering in heterogeneous media, material charaterization using ballistic and diffuse waves, long-term monitoring of infrastructures, and application of machine learning in SHM.
+My focus spans a variety of topics, ranging from sexual and reproductive health to the disclosure of mental health issues and climate change.

+Academic Qualifications
 ======
-Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over - just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+PhD in Structural Engineering, 2025.02
+Delft University of Technology, The Netherlands

+Master of Science in Architecture and Civil Engineering, 2020.06 Dalian University of Technology, China

+Bachelor of Science in Civil Engineering, 2017.06 Qingdao University of Technology, China

 Getting started
 ======